 The core function of the Global Forum is to monitor the implementation of the international standards on transparency and the exchange of information for tax purposes and to review the effectiveness of their implementation in practice.
 To that end, the Global Forum carries out peer review processes in relation to each of its members and non-members that are relevant to its work.
 This is to ensure that the standards are properly implemented and on the basis of a level playing field.

 The monitoring and peer review processes provide assurance to Global Forum members that all jurisdictions are properly implementing the standards and highlight where more needs to be done.
 The Global Forum has an established peer review process in relation to the EOIR Standard, which is already in its second round.
-With respect to the newer AEOI Standard, the Global Forum has reviewed the domestic and international legal frameworks in place to implement it and will move to review the effectiveness of the implementation of the AEOI Standard in practice, with results having been published at the end of 2022.
+With respect to the newer AEOI Standard, the Global Forum has already reviewed the domestic and international legal frameworks in place and the effectiveness of the implementation of the AEOI Standard in practice, with results having been published at the end of 2022.
 It is now conducting in depth reviews of the implementation in practice.

 All Global Forum members have agreed to have their implementation of the EOIR standard be assessed by peer review.
 The first round of reviews was conducted from 2010 to 2016.
 The Global Forum has agreed that all members and relevant non-members should be subject to a second round of review starting in 2016, to ensure continued compliance with and implementation of the EOIR standard.